 Lynnaia Jacobsen, Neighborhood Safety Community Council Manager

-Jacobsen is a native of Saint Paul, Minnesota where she grew up in the Frogtown-Midway neighborhood and is alumni of Saint Paul Central High School.
+Lynnaia Jacobsen is a native of Saint Paul, Minnesota where she grew up in the Frogtown-Midway neighborhood and is alumni of Saint Paul Central High School.
 Jacobsen comes to us with an extensive background in public safety administration serving as a 911 Emergency Dispatcher for both Washington and Dakota Counties, Chief’s Executive Assistant with Metro Transit Police Department, and Executive Aide to the Commissioner with Department of Public Safety.
 In her positions she participated in strategic planning, organizational structure, learning policy and inclusiveness, community conversations and engagement.

-Today, Lynnaia Jacobsen is a Metro State graduate with BS degree that focuses on ethics and equal opportunity in politics and criminal justice.
+Today, Jacobsen is a Metro State graduate with BS degree that focuses on ethics and equal opportunity in politics and criminal justice.
 Her passion remains in public safety as she continues to pursue opportunities that will allow her to assist in creating healthy and safe spaces.
 This includes enforcing ethics within communities, our State Government and Law Enforcement, influencing their practices, policies and personnel orders.
-She inspires to make sure community are not just people we serve, but they are part of our governmental structure serving as actual participants and awarded equal opportunities in the positions they hold.
+She aspires to make sure community are not just people we serve, but they are part of our governmental structure serving as actual participants and awarded equal opportunities in the positions they hold.

 Faith Lofton, Program Manager

 The first 10 years of her career were spent serving the community through People Incorporated Mental Health Services.
-During her tenure, Faith provided leadership and supervision to clients and staff in the delivery of mental health services in the Homeless Services and Customized Living divisions.
+During her tenure, Lofton provided leadership and supervision to clients and staff in the delivery of mental health services in the Homeless Services and Customized Living divisions.
 Lofton continues to use her expertise to help build and expand programs to promote equity and better serve the community.